-Regular self-assessment of risks and controls will be performed as set in the annual calendar of internal control activities.
-Specific attention will be put into the critical process areas where changes in the roles and responsibilities have recently occurred.
+Regular self-assessment of risks and controls was performed as set in the annual calendar of internal control activities.
+Specific attention was put into the critical process areas where changes in the roles and responsibilities have recently occurred.
+Additionally, the Internal Audit and public auditors performed audits on key controls as defined in the annual audit plan.

-Furthermore, control catalogue documentation in additional key process areas identified after the first phase implementation will be carried out to further extend the coverage of control framework and associated control activities.
+Furthermore, control catalogue documentation in additional key process areas identified after the first phase implementation was carried out to further extend the coverage of the consistently defined framework and control process.
+Special attention was focused on areas where changes in roles and responsibilities had taken place.